Tag Archives: relationship issues

 My oldest daughter and I were asked to be a part of a workshop at our church speaking on adult daughters and their mother’s relationships.
 We made a list and examined our strengths as well as our weaknesses.
 I know from experience that mother-daughter relationships can be both complex and diverse.

-There are many ups and downs, no matter how positive, or complicated and trying the relationship.
-Psychologists say daughter’s primary complaints are that mothers try to baby them being overly critical and demanding.
-From mom’s perspective, daughters don’t listen to them, make poor choices and have zero time for them.
+There are many ups and downs, no matter how positive or complicated, in testing relationships.
+Psychologists say the daughters’ primary complaints are that their mothers try to baby them by being overly critical and demanding.
+From the mom’s perspective, daughters don’t listen to them, make poor choices, and have zero time for them.

 I do not find this teaching comfortable or an easy topic for me.
-There are many challenges in parenting and this thing called “motherhood” hit me between the eyes at an early age.
-My mom raised me pretty much as a single mom, as she never married after her and my dad split.
-She had common law relationships–I can think of three–and I was pretty much left on my own.
+Parenting has many challenges, and this thing called “motherhood” hit me between the eyes at an early age.
+My mom raised me pretty much as a single mom, as she never married after she and my dad split.
+She had common law relationships–I can think of three–and I was pretty much left alone.
 So yeah, I was neglected and raised myself.
-Matter of fact, our roles were reversed and so I’ve always felt that my childhood was taken from me!
+As a matter of fact, our roles were reversed, and so I’ve always felt that my childhood was taken from me!

 I left home early and married very young.
-Had my first child at the age of 17, and by the time I was 22, I had my 4th.
-Ironically enough, I did a lot of the same mistakes in parenting as my own mother.
-I wrote about my personal journey as a daughter, wife and mother.
+I had my first child at 17, and by the time I was 22, I had my 4th.
+Ironically enough, I made many of the same parenting mistakes as my own mother.
+I wrote about my journey as a daughter, wife, and mother.
 You can say I was a real hot mess back then.
 In retrospect, I thank God that He rescued me from myself!
-Now that my children are adults – I can think of a lot of things that I did wrong and regret in my own role.
+Now that my children are adults, I can think of many things I did wrong and regret in my role.
 But nothing worthwhile comes easy; at least it never did for me!

-In every challenge there are defeats and triumphs – and all of us have some scars along the way.
+There are defeats and triumphs in every challenge, and we all have some scars along the way.

 Lamentations 3:22-23: “It is of the Lord’s mercies that we are not consumed, because His compassions fail not.
 They are new every morning: great is thy faithfulness.”